 Follow all instructions from healthcare staff.

-Wear a face mask and protective clothing as advised.
+Wear protective clothing as advised.

 Keep track of the sick person’s symptoms.